 And of course, the biggest of them all:

 Of course, to every rule there is an exception.
-The clan of warriors know as Dio did not ‘feature’ Ronnie James so much as trot him out as their most intimidating Hero.
+The clan of warriors know as Dio did not ‘feature’ Ronnie James so much as go to war behind him, their most intimidating Hero.
 He would have swiftly run through with his sword any of these other so-called men.